Is Potato Good for Gastritis: Evidence from Research.

 - Strawberry, raspberry, blackberry, and bilberry.

-- Other fruits such as apples, peaches, apricots, plums, cherries, pears, and grapes.
+- Other fruits include apples, peaches, apricots, plums, cherries, pears, and grapes.

-- Vegetables such as yellow onion (highest source), potatoes, rhubarb, red cabbage, etc.
+- Vegetables include yellow onion (the highest source), potatoes, rhubarb, red cabbage, etc.

 - Some grains such as buckwheat, rye, oats, and barley.

-- Beverages such as cider, coffee, soy milk, regular milk, black and green tea.
+- Cider, coffee, soy milk, regular milk, black and green tea are beverages.

 NOTE: some of the phenol-containing foods are irritant to your stomach.
 Some foods can do more harm than good to gastritis.
-So, Consult your nutritionist or your doctor before you eat any trigger food.
+So, Consult your nutritionist or doctor before eating any trigger food.
 Fortunately, Potatoes are not considered a trigger for gastritis.

 Raw potatoes vs. cooked potatoes for gastritis.

 The cooking and processing of potatoes can reduce their anti-oxidative effects.
 For example, one study showed that cooking might decrease the activity of phenolic compounds inside potatoes (reference).